Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 ## Reduce promotional costs with affiliates
 Affiliates can refer users to CrytoLottery and receive a sales commission when users buy lottery tickets.

-Affiliates need to stake a certain amount of CryptoLottery's ERC20 tokens to participate.
+Affiliates need to staking CryptoLottery's ERC20 tokens above a certain amount to participate.
 5% of the amount of lottery tickets purchased is paid to the affiliate as an affiliate commission.
 If not through an affiliate, the funds are paid to the CryptoLottery management.
 Therefore, lottery participants pay the same amount of money whether they participate through an affiliate or directly from the CryptoLottery management website.